 It is also interesting to compare the standard Bloom and the compressed Bloom filter pictorially in this case where z/n = 8.
-In Fig. 1, we show the false positive probability as a function of the number of hash functions k based on the theoretical analysis of Sections II-A and II-B, where we allow k to behave as a continuous variable.
-Note that, as the theory predicts, the optimized uncompressed filter actually yields the largest false positive probability once we introduce compression.
-Fig. 2 provides a similar picture for the case where z/n = 16.
+In Figure 1 we show the false positive rate as a function of the number of hash functions k based on the theoretical analysis of Sections 2.1 and 2.2, where we allow k to behave as a continuous variable.
+Note that as the theory predicts the optimized uncompressed filter actually yields the largest false positive rate once we introduce compression.

 We tested the compressed Bloom filter via simulation.
-We repeated the following experiment 100000 times.
-A Bloom filter for n = 10000 elements and m = 140000 bits was created, with each element being hashed to two positions chosen independently and uniformly at random in the bit array.
-The resulting array was then compressed using a publicly available arithmetic coding compressor based on the work of Moffat, Neal, and Witten [4], [12].
-Using z = mH(p)suggests that the compressed size should be near 9904 bytes; to meet the bound of 8 bits per element requires the compressed size not exceed 10 000 bytes.
-Over the 100 000 trials, we found the average compressed array size to be 9920 bytes, including all overhead; the standard deviation was 11.375 bytes; and the maximum compressed array size was only 9971 bytes, giving us several bytes of room to spare.
-For larger m and n, we would expect even greater concentration of the compressed size around its mean; for smaller m and n, the variance would be a
+We repeated the following experiment 100,000 times.
+A Bloom filter for n = 10,000 elements and m = 140,000 bits was created, with each element being hashed to two positions chosen independently and uniformly at random in the bit array.
+The resulting array was then compressed using a publicly available arithmetic coding compressor based on the work of Moffat, Neal, and Witten [4, 11].2 Using z = mH(p) suggests that the compressed size should be near 9,904 bytes; to meet the bound of 8 bits per element requires the compressed size not exceed 10,000 bytes.
+Over the 100,000 trials we found the average compressed array size to be 9,920 bytes, including all overhead; the standard deviation was 11.375 bytes; and the maximum compressed array size was only 9,971 bytes, giving us several bytes of room to spare.
+For larger m and n, we would expect even greater concentration of the compressed size around its mean; for smaller m and n, the variance would be a larger fraction of the compressed size.
+We believe example provides good insight into what is achievable in real situations.